-Smedsuddsbadet is in Rålambshovsparken in Kungsholmen.
+Smedsuddsbadet, also known as Smedis, is in Rålambshovsparken in Kungsholmen.
 There's a beach, large grassy area and a jetty with a bathing ladder as well as a shower.
 There's also a nice walking path along the beach.
-You can rent kayaks and SUPs at Rålis Kajak nearby.
-Smedsuddsbadet is popular with families and young people.
+You can rent kayaks and SUPs nearby.
+Smedsuddsbadet is particularly popular with families and young people.

 Born again in Årstaviken

 The swimming beach in Tantolunden became an official public bathing spot in 2010 thanks to its improved water quality and since then it's had a major upgrade with a diving platform and jetties.
 If you want a break from swimming, there's also a climbing wall, minigolf and kiosk on site, as well as grassy areas for picnics.